alpha912/PaperImpact/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See also our [SECURITY.md](SECURITY.md) policy.

 ## Contributing

 Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear messages.
-4. Create a pull request.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.

+We maintain a [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for all contributors.

 ## Code of Conduct